cdunham1989/remember_me/README.md

 As a user
 So I can remember things I have done
-I would like to be able to create a new memory
+I would like to be able to create a new memory title

 As a user
 So I can remember exactly what I did